 Michael climbed the ranks to become CMO at his company because of his intuition of market trends and his creative, quick development of innovative ideas that kept his company ahead of the curve.
 His creativity, though, is also his weakness; Michael often becomes so fixated on an idea that everything else grows irrelevant.
 He also struggles to communicate his ideas clearly, assuming certain aspects are obvious to others when they aren’t.
-Recently, he pitched a costly marketing campaign leveraging new AI tech to his CEO, who gave him the green-light to implement it.
-He quickly scheduled a meeting with numerous revenue owners: the VP of product marketing, VP of marketing and ops, VP of field marketing, the creative services manager, and the VP of sales.
+Recently, he pitched a costly marketing campaign leveraging new AI tech to his CEO, who gave him the green light to implement it.
+He quickly scheduled a meeting with numerous revenue owners: the VP of product marketing, the VP of marketing and ops, the VP of field marketing, the creative services manager, and the VP of sales.

 At the start of the meeting, excited about the CEO’s support, Michael launched into explaining the idea, its target dates, and the role each person and his or her team would play.
 He quickly finished by stating, “The CEO has given her approval, so I need everyone’s help to make sure this succeeds.
 This depends on each of you and your teams’ cooperation.”
 To signal the meeting’s end, Michael gave a thumbs up and asked, “We good?”
 Had he paid more attention, he would’ve discerned his audience’s lackluster affirmation.
 After the conference room door closed behind Michael, the VP of sales, Danielle, turned to her left and remarked, “I hate to break it to him, but I have numbers to hit this month.
 I’m not even sure how this involves me.”
 It would be weeks before Michael would begin to wonder why he hadn’t heard from anyone in the meeting.

 The lack of buy-in and unwillingness of others to pursue clarity and collaborate should signal red flags to Michael.
 But his lack of awareness—personally and socially—has led him down a road deprived of quality interactions and relationships with his colleagues.
-The challenge for Michael, and leaders like him, begins not with a lack of technical skills or know-how, but with a lack of influence, a core competency of the fourth domain of emotional intelligence (EQ): relationship management.
+The challenge for Michael, and leaders like him, begins not with a lack of technical skills or know-how but with a lack of influence, a core competency of the fourth domain of emotional intelligence (EQ): relationship management.

 Relationship Management: Hitting the Gas Pedal for Business Impact

 Like the previously covered EQ domains, relationship management is essential for leadership impact.
 And leaders who successfully practice it haven’t left behind the other domains.
-Rather, they’ve connected the dots between their self-awareness, self-management, and social awareness to foster greater by-in and mobilization behind an idea through an intuition for the needs of peers and colleagues.
+Rather, they’ve connected the dots between their self-awareness, self-management, and social awareness to foster greater buy-in and mobilization behind an idea through an intuition for the needs of peers and colleagues.

 These leaders don’t rely on a higher position on an org chart to elicit collaboration and accomplish their goals.
-Instead, they use the key competency of influence to reach beyond their teams and create connection and collaboration with others.
+Instead, they use the key competency of influence to reach beyond their teams and create connections and collaboration with others.

 If self-awareness is a personal GPS and social awareness is a social GPS on the road toward effective leadership, relationship management is a leader’s gas pedal, and influence is the fuel.